mhvk/screens/docs/examples/single_screen.rst

     nf = 200
     nt = 180

-Set up a grid of observing frequencies and times.
-Then make the frequency grid a row vector and the time grid a column vector, so they will be broadcast against each other correctly.
+Set up grids of observing frequencies and times.
+Then make the frequency grid a row vector with shape (1, :math:`n_f`) and the time grid a column vector with shape (:math:`n_t`, 1), so they will be broadcast against each other correctly.

 .. plot::
     :include-source: